A DEEPER DIVE into the Mystery of Christmas

 … “Verily, verily, [very truly] I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 6 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
 7 Marvel not that I said unto thee, Ye must be born again.
 (John 3:5-7)

-Being born of the water refers to when a woman’s water break, and a son or daughter emerges.
-When Jesus says “you must be born again” to a Jewish Pharisee named Nicodemus, he was saying many don’t catch the nuance of—that being born a Jewish human being (a descendent of Abraham, Issac and Jacob) is not enough to get you into that kingdom of Godt.
+Being born of the water refers to natural birth when a woman’s water break, and a son or daughter emerges.
+When Jesus says “you must be born again” to a Jewish Pharisee named Nicodemus, he was saying something many don’t catch the nuance of—that being born a Jewish human being (a descendent of Abraham, Issac and Jacob) is not enough to get you into that kingdom of God.
 You also have to experience a spiritual rebirth.
 That is where the phrase being “born again” really comes from.
 For every human being that is the only path to eternal life with God.
-Jesus explains that to this Jewish leader who thought just being a religiously law-abiding Jew was enough:
+Jesus explains that to this Jewish leader named Nicodemus, who thought just being a religiously law-abiding Jew was enough:

 13 And no man hath ascended up to heaven, but he that came down from heaven, even the Son of man which is in heaven.
 14 And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up: 15 That whosoever believeth in him should not perish, but have eternal life.
 (John 3:13-15)